ClickUp vs. Asana: Which is Best in 2023? (Detailed Breakdown)

 Asana also provides detailed reports to give you insights into:

 - Upcoming tasks by the assignee.

 - Current month’s tasks by projects.

 - Projects with the most completed tasks.

 - Tasks by completion status.

 These reports will give you an idea about where you stand in your project, who is overburdened, and who is underperforming.

-Other than this, Asana has a portfolio management feature to track projects and goals in real-time.
 The Portfolio section gives you a visual, 360-degree view of your team’s work and the ability to manage timelines.

 Portfolio management with Asana also includes collaborating with your team using task comments, status updates, conversations, and more.

 With its native time-tracking features, ClickUp is the winner here.